ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 These grading categories have the following definitions:

--   **Course Participation**: After either an unexcused absence or a late attendance to class on two separate occasions, a student's course participation grade will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
-Students who need to miss class or attend late for an excused reason should communicate their situation to the course instructor as soon as possible.
+-   **Course Participation**: Students are expected to regularly attend and actively participate in all class and laboratory sessions.
+After either an unexcused absence or a late attendance to a either a class or laboratory session on two separate occasions, a student's course participation grade will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
+Students who need to miss class or attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.
+The content that a student commits to their GitHub repositories during the weeks devoted to proactive review are also a component of a student's grade for class participation.

 -   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory